phate/jlm/README.md

 make all
 ```

-This presumes that llvm-config-18 can be found in $PATH.
-If that is not the case,
+This presumes that the reight version of llvm-config can be found in $PATH.
-you may need to explicitly configure it:
+If that is not the case, you may need to explicitly configure it:

 ```
 ./configure.sh --llvm-config /path/to/llvm-config